LeeO86/obs-mxl-plugin/obs-mxl-input-plugin/README.md

 # OBS MXL Plugin

-An OBS Studio plugin that allows you to use MXL (Media Exchange Layer) flows as video sources.
+An OBS Studio plugin that allows you to use MXL (Media Exchange Layer) flows as video/audio sources.

 ## ⚠️ Current Limitations

 - **Platform Support**: Currently only supports macOS and Linux.
 Windows support coming soon.
-- **Media Support**: Currently supports video-only flows.
-Audio is not yet supported.
+- **Media Support**: Video and audio flows.
+Audio is limited to one channel selection.
 - **Resolution Testing**: Only tested with 1920x1080 video resolutions.

 ## Overview

-This plugin enables OBS Studio to consume video streams from MXL flows, allowing for low-latency, high-performance video sharing between applications using shared memory.
+This plugin enables OBS Studio to consume video/audio streams from MXL flows, allowing for low-latency, high-performance video/audio sharing between applications using shared memory.

 ![MXL Flow Source in OBS Studio](assets/screenshot_mxl_input.png)